osmcode/osmium-tool/man/osmium-extract.md

 **box**:

 A bounding box in one of two formats.
-The first is a simple array with four real numbers specifying the left, bottom, right, and top boundary (in that order):
+The first is a simple array with four real numbers, the first two specifying the coordinates of an arbitrary corner, the second two specifying the coordinates of the opposite corner.

     {
         "output": "munich.osm.pbf",